rodhfr/pytarr/README.md

-# This is Alpha software, do not work well in any shape or form.
+# Hello, this software do not work well in any shape or form.
 Is made for study only.

- ## Hello, how I work?
+ ## prototyping some ideas for a simple docker container project
 I'm just a python script 🐍 that crawls over you media library and constantly searching for all mkv, mp4 or avi files to a copy of them using x264 8bit while appending `"- 720p"` which is useful for jellyfin identification.
 My ffmpeg command to transcode is easily modifiable inside `app.py` file.